Giuliano Battocletti

 Giuliano Battocletti (born 1 August 1975) is an Italian former long-distance runner.

-He is in the top ten Italian all-time lists in three speciality (5000 metres, 10,000 metres and half marathon).
+He is on the top-ten all-time lists for Italy in three specialities (5000 metres, 10,000 metres and half marathon).

 Biography

 Giuliano Battocletti has won two medals at the International athletics competitions (one at junior level and one with the team).
 He has 17 caps in national team from 1993 to 2005.

 He is the father of long-distance runner Nadia Battocletti, achiever of multiple national records and Olympic medals.

 Doping

-Battocletti tested positive for Nandrolon at Campionato Italiano Maratone 12 June 1999 and received a 16 month doping ban.
+Battocletti tested positive for Nandrolon at Campionato Italiano Maratone 12 June 1999 and received a 16-month doping ban.